The Bottom Line

 I have worked with sponsors in the past and am always open to sponsorship opportunities that I feel are a good fit for my blog.
 Want to become a sponsor?
 Let’s chat.
 Email me at runkarlarun at gmail dot com.

-I accept free products, travel, event tickets, race entries and the like so that I can write intelligently about them for product roundups, race reports, etc. For example, I get copies of books to review, shoes and apparel to try, free race entries, access to media events, press passes, etc. I couldn’t have covered the Olympics in 2010 if I had to buy tickets to every event that I went to—no journalist or blogger could.
+I do accept other free products, travel, event tickets, race entries and the like so that I can write intelligently about them for product roundups, race reports, etc. For example, I get copies of books to review, shoes and apparel to try, free race entries, access to media events, press passes, etc. I couldn’t have covered the Olympics in 2010 if I had to buy tickets to every event that I went to—no journalist or blogger could.
 However, any freebies I get will never influence the content I write or sway me to give something a great mention.
 And I really, truly mean that.
-Sometimes I receive samples or attend a race and choose to write nothing at all.
+Sometimes I receive free samples and choose to write nothing about them at all.

 Email me at runkarlarun at gmail dot com if you’re interested in sponsoring posts, reviews, having me attend your race, event or anything else.
 I’ll only respond if I’m interested, due to the volume of mail and pitches I receive.
 If I responded to every single e-mail that lands in my inbox, I’d never have time to sleep, eat, run or anything else.